Warning: mysqli_query(): MySQL server has gone away in /home8/orenstra/public_html/wordpress/wp-includes/wp-db.php on line 2007

 The Flxible Metro-B was a mainstay of the WMATA fleet through the 1990s and in to the 2000s.
 Some of them even remained in the reserve fleet until 2011, though their numbers were limited by mid-2005.
 9343 was painted silver to commemorate Metrobus's 25th anniversary, but was ultimately repainted in to the "third scheme."

 WMATA bought additional Orion Vs that were delivered in 1997.
 These were the first buses to be delivered in the "third scheme" and the first to have CleverDevices installed.
 They originally came with Vultron destination signs.
 However, these were very unreliable and difficult to read, and were replaced with orange TwinVision LED signs in the early to mid 2000s.
-They remain in service, albeit in dwindling numbers, as of late 2015.
+They remained in service, albeit in dwindling numbers, as part of the reserve fleet, until 2016.

 In 1999, WMATA ordered 30 foot Orion V buses to operate on some of its lower capacity routes.
 Like the 1997 Orions, these buses featured Vulton destination signs that were ultimately replaced with TwinVision LED signs due to their unreliability.
 These buses were retired in 2012 but then continued to operate for Montgomery County Ride On for another two years.

 WMATA ordered Orion VII/CNG buses in 2006.
 Most of these buses were assigned to the Four Mile Run division in Virginia, as that division had recently been modified to handle CNG buses.
 However, others were assigned to Bladensburg, the only other Metrobus division with CNG fueling capabilities.
 They were repainted in to the "MetroLocal" and "MetroExtra" paint schemes in 2014.